 The totals of the credit amounts on any invoice with this credit type will equal what you see on the COVID-19 Relief page.

 One key tenet of the CARES act is allowing employees to take paid leave, which is creditable to the company up to certain daily caps depending on the reason for leave.

 If you’ve gone through the process to schedule FFCRA leave to your employees through Justworks, you’ll see associated credits on each invoice on which leave payments were processed.

 Keep in mind that the credit amount shown here may not equal the amount paid by the company for FFCRA leave.
 This is because the creditable amount for a company is determined by the different employer and employee taxes.

 If there are not enough taxes to match the creditable amount that is paid to employees on an invoice, the remaining credits will show on subsequent invoices.

-Additionally, if you've had to reach out to your Account Manager or our Customer Success team about scheduling these payments retroactively, these credits will not automatically show up on the invoices at this time.
+Additionally, if you've had to reach out to your Customer Success Manager or our Justworks Support team about scheduling these payments retroactively, these credits will not automatically show up on the invoices at this time.